re-bbbbbbbb/Offcanvas-projects/README.md

-# Offcanvas-projects
-This repository contains resources and examples about Bootstrap's offcanvas feature.
+This repository contains resources and examples about Bootstrap's offcanvas feature, including slides, an HTML/CSS project demonstrating its setup, and two websites where offcanvas is implemented (an older and a newer version).